morbrian/appcompose/README.md

         docker rm -f jdbcwar && docker build --force-rm -t dev/jdbcwar jdbcwar && docker-compose up -d --force-recreate jdbcwar

-## How to ignore environment files
+## Environment files

+Update the environment variables under the `./env` folder.
+Recommend changing passwords, otherwise defaults are ok.

 In order to avoid accidental commit of the env files, configure git to locally ignore these files in the cloned repository.